jtmille3/Comp/README.txt

 grunt development # will compile handlebars and less grunt watch # will watch for changes to handlebars and less templates

+TODO:

+Fix bug with playoffs
+Fix bug with standings when no games have been played Fix bug with admin for ghost goals